Chehalis Gophers: History

 Coming out of retirement to play for the Gophers, Fielder Jones was still the property of the Chicago White Sox and reportedly needed permission from White Sox owner Charles Comiskey to play in Chehalis.
 Jones had been player/manager when White Sox won the 1906 World Series.
 Jones joined the Chehalis team and reportedly agreed to play for no salary.
 Jones was needed after the Gophers' player/manager Fred Neghring was allegedly stabbed by player Tamp Osborn on the team train.
 Neghring was unable to play effectively after the stabbing.
 Osborn was reportedly jailed after the event.
-Playing for the Missoula team in Montana in 1911, Osborn was allegedly involved in another knife incident at a Missoula, Montana restaurant in July, 1911.
+Playing for the Missoula team in Montana in 1911, Osborn was allegedly involved in another knife incident at a Missoula, Montana restaurant in July 1911.

 In 1911, the Chehalis Proteges continued play as the Washington State League reduced franchises and became a four–team league.
-The Centralia Pets, Raymond Venetians and South Bend River Rats joined Chehalis in 1911 league play.
+The Centralia Pets, Raymond Venetians and South Bend River Rats joined Chehalis in continuing 1911 league play.

-The 1911 Chehalis Proteges were runner–ups in the Washington State League.
+The 1911 Chehalis Proteges were again runner–ups in the Washington State League.
 The Proteges placed second in the final standings with a record of 36–20, playing under managers Dusty Miller and Lenny Taylor.
 Chehalis finished 2.5 games behind the first place Centralia Pets (38–17) in the final standings, followed by the Raymond Venetians (25–29) and South Bend River Rats (11–44).
-Pitcher Ray Callahan, who split the season with Centralia and Chehalis, led the Washington State League with both 13 wins and 131 strikeouts.
+Chehalis pitcher Ray Callahan, who split the season with Centralia and Chehalis, led the Washington State League with both 13 wins and 131 strikeouts.

-In 1912, the Chehalis Farmers played their final minor league season and won the Washington State League championship in a shortened season.
-The Aberdeen Black Cats folded from the league on July 10, 1912, causing the four–team league to fold on July 14, 1912.
+In 1912, the Chehalis Farmers played the franchise's final minor league season and won the Washington State League championship when the league folded.
+On July 10, 1912, the Aberdeen Black Cats folded from the league.
+With three teams remaining, this caused the Washington State League to fold on July 14, 1912.
 When the season ended, the Chehalis Farmers were in first place with a 25–16 record.
 Playing under manager James Burns, the Farmers ended the season 3.5 games ahead of the second place Centralia Railroaders (19–17) in the final standings.
 They were followed by the Aberdeen Black Cats (16–21) and Hoquiam Cougars (17–23).
 L.G.
-Taylor of Chehalis won the Washington State League batting title, hitting .351.
+Taylor of Chehalis won the Washington State League batting title, hitting .351 in the shortened season.

-The Washington State League permanently folded following the 1912 season.
+The Washington State League did not return to play in the 1914 season and never reformed.
 Chehalis, Washington has not hosted another minor league team.